Skip to Main Content

 Douro Valley

 Embark on a journey through Portugal's famous wine region, the Douro Valley.
-While the vineyards may not be flourishing during winter, the terraced slopes and winding Douro River still create a stunning backdrop.
+The terraced slopes and winding Douro River create a stunning backdrop in winter.
 Explore the quaint villages of Pinhão and Peso da Régua, and indulge in wine tastings at renowned wineries.
 Cruising along the river offers a unique perspective of the valley's winter beauty.

 Aveiro

 Known as one of the more special places in Portugal, often referred to as the "Venice of Portugal," Aveiro is a picturesque coastal town characterized by its canals and colorful moliceiro boats.
-Take a leisurely boat ride through the canals, admiring the art nouveau buildings that line the waterways.
-Don't forget to try the local specialty, ovos moles, sweet pastries shaped like shells and fish, before strolling along the sandy beaches.
+Take a leisurely boat ride through the canals, admiring the Art Nouveau buildings that line the waterways.
+Don't forget to try the local specialty, Ovos moles de Aveiro, sweet pastries shaped like shells and fish, before strolling along the sandy beaches.

 Madeira